cudoventures/cudos-builders/tools-bash/constructor/readme.md

 # Introduction
- This section describes how you can fully setup your nodes for the Public and Phase 4 tests.
+ This section describes how you can fully setup your nodes for the genesis of the Cudos network.
 Please follow the steps as described in the docs folder.

  1. [Validator setup and genesis submission](./docs/step_1.md)
  2. [Network setup, launch and final genesis](../launcher/readme.md) - This step is only executed by Cudos team